 At The Maritime Museum of Denmark you will experience a piece of iconic architecture built below ground around an old dry dock in front of Kronborg Castle.
 The award winning architecture is designed by the internationally renowned architects from BIG – Bjarke Ingels Group.

 In 2013 the museum opened around an old dry dock.
 The museum’s site is one where, between 1882 and 1985, one of Denmark’s most significant and progressive modern shipyards were located.
+The dock itself was built in 1955.

 From a distance the museum is almost invisible.
 Suddenly, one encounters the abyss of an old concrete dry dock, traversed by glass and aluminium-clad bridges and stairs, arranged as a dramatic, multi-angular composition.